-Who already seen my sewing instructions, already knows that I love making French seams.
+Who has already seen my sewing instructions knows that I love making French seams.
 This seam finishing is ideal if you are working with sheer or lightweight fabrics.
-It might seem hard to execute, but to me, it is the easiest and the faster to make if you want your garment look professionally made, you just need to practice.
+It might seem hard to execute, but to me, it is the easiest and the faster to make; if you want your garment to look professionally made, you need to practice.

-So, I'm going to show how to make a French seam, once again.
+So, I'm going to show you how to make a French seam, once again.

-For the tutorial, you will need a regular sewing machine, scissors, pins, ruler, iron with ironing board, and two fabric scraps (20x20 cm).
+You will need a regular sewing machine, scissors, pins, ruler, iron with ironing board, and two fabric scraps (20x20 cm) for the tutorial.

-Usually, for the French seam, the amount of the seam allowance should be 1,5 cm, all my sewing patterns already include it and there’s no need to add anything.
+Usually, for the French seam, the seam allowance should be 1,5 cm.
+All my sewing patterns already include it, and there's no need to add anything.

 So let's start: